Keep It Sacred

 You are the power.

-Commercial tobacco is not our tobacco.
-There is nothing traditional or sacred about addiction to commercial tobacco.
-Yet the tobacco industry spends about $23.6 million every year in South Dakota alone to market it’s deadly products to our families and our children.
+Commercial tobacco and vape are not our sacred tobacco.
+There is nothing traditional about addiction to these products.
+Yet the tobacco and vape industries spend tens of millions every year in South Dakota to market their products to our families.
 They aren’t just taking our money, they are taking our lives.

 Traditional Tobacco vs. Commercial Tobacco